-- Why are you proposing a Zero Emission Zone (ZEZ) in Oxford?
+- Why are you introducing a Zero Emission Zone (ZEZ) in Oxford?

 - Why are you proposing a charging scheme?

 - Will the implementation of the ZEZ Pilot just spread air quality problems to the suburbs of Oxford?

 - What will the impact of the revised ZEZ Pilot be on private vehicles?